March 16, 2022

 Do you have any exciting milestones coming up at Victoria Shipyards?

 We’re also very close to delivering HMCS CORNER BROOK back to the Navy.
 Just before Christmas, that submarine was transferred back to the naval yard for final commissioning and trials.
-Sea trials will take place in the next few months, and once it completes sea trials it will be passed back to the Navy to operate.

 This work is highly specialized and niche — How many people do you have on your team and how do you retain talent?